emamb/CPE-487-Final-Project/README.md

 **Nexys A7-100T board**

 # Vivado + Nexys Board Steps
+This project was taken from the foundings of Lab 5 in class.
+As such, the steps to implement the project into Vivado and the Nexys Board are taken from there as it is the same:
+*### 1. Create a new RTL project _siren_ in Vivado Quick Start

+* Create four new source files of file type VHDL called **_dac_if_**, **_tone_**, **_wail_**, and **_siren_**

+* Create a new constraint file of file type XDC called **_siren_**

+* Choose Nexys A7-100T board for the project

+* Click 'Finish'

+* Click design sources and copy the VHDL code from dac_if.vhd, tone.vhd, wail.vhd, siren.vhd

+* Click constraints and copy the code from siren.xdc

+### 2. Run synthesis

+### 3. Run implementation and open implemented design

+### 4. Generate bitstream, open hardware manager, and program device

+* Click 'Generate Bitstream'

+* Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

+* Click 'Program Device' then xc7a100t_0 to download siren.bit to the Nexys A7-100T board
 # Code Decription
 The **dac_if.vhd** file is designed to convert 16-bit parallel stereo data into a serial format that is compatible with a digital to analog converter.
 Here's how it operates:
 * Whenever L_start is in a high state, it triggers the loading of a 16-bit data word from the left channel into a 16-bit serial shift register (SREG), occurring at the falling edge of the SCLK.